OrchardCMS/OrchardDoc/Documentation/Configuring-email.markdown

-Configuring Orchard to send email is done by enabling a couple of messaging widgets and adding the proper email settings.
+Configuring Orchard to send email is done by enabling a couple of messaging modules and adding the proper email settings.
 This document will talk about setting up Orchard to be able to send emails using the localhost.

 ## Required Modules ##